gnss-sdr/geniuss-place/_design-forces/01-accuracy.md

 Ideally, static position measurements should be averaged over 24 hours and performed on a clear-sky environment.

-In case of a dynamic receiver, position measurements and references will have a time index.
+In the case of a dynamic receiver, position measurements and references will have a time index.
 In order to mitigate differences due to satellite visibility and geometry, averaging on different trajectories and locations, performed at different time schedules, is encouraged.

 For collections of $$ K_r $$ position measurements delivered at instants $$ t_{k_r} $$, and performed over $$ r=0,...,R-1 $$ different trajectories and time schedules: